sheriefnabeeh/Cpp_SnakeGame/README.md

 2. Make a build directory in the top level directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./SnakeGame`.

+## Rubric covered Points/Topics
+In this project, i tried turning the algorithm into an object and define it's struct (Node) to be able to manipulate data easier and if possible add it to it's own thread but time is limited.
+In a better situation: I could have turned it too into a templatized class to make it's usage generic. suggestions are of course welcomed for future reference and learning.

+ In class "path.h" and "path.cpp":
+1. The project uses Object Oriented Programming techniques.
+2. Classes use appropriate access specifiers for class members.
+3. Classes abstract implementation details from their interfaces.
+4. Classes encapsulate behavior.

+in Class renderer.h, line 15,16
+5. Overloaded functions allow the same function to operate on different parameters.

+in Class "path.h" line 16 and 37 references are used
+6. The project makes use of references in function declarations.

+in Class "path.cpp" line 28->34
+7. The project uses destructors appropriately.

+in Class "path.h" and "path.cpp"
+8. The project follows the Rule of 5.

+in Class "game.cpp" line 36 and path.cpp ->run method

+9. The project uses move semantics to move data, instead of copying it, where possible.

+in Class "game.h" line 26 and "game.cpp" line 24

+10. The project uses smart pointers instead of raw pointers